Youth Organization Funding Application Announcement

 Application Considerations:

-• Utilization of funding for existing or newly funded youth organizations/groups to support improved trauma awareness.
+• Utilization of funding for existing or newly funded youth organizations/groups or respite programs to support improved trauma awareness.

-• Advertise the youth organization/group opportunity to the identified population.
+• Advertise the youth organization/group or respite opportunity to the identified population.

-• A county or provider may consider the seamless transition from youth to young adults utilizing a youth organization/group.
+• A county or provider may consider the seamless transition from youth to young adults utilizing a youth organization/group or respite services.

 Funding Utilization:

-• Funding can be used for training, development, and provision of youth organizations/groups,
+• Funding can be used for training, development, and provision of youth organization/group

-• Funding requests should not exceed $10,000 per county, and
+• Funding requests should not exceed $10,000 per county

 Application Submission: